beaumanvienna/marley/README.md

 ## User Manual

-Marley is a bundle of console emulators for Linux.
+Marley is a bundle of console emulators for Linux x86_64.
 The project is comprised of Mednafen, Dolphin, Mupen64plus, PPSSPP, and PCSX2.
 Marley's launcher interface is designed to be used with